sagemath/trac_to_gh/Issue 7004.md

 # Issue 7004: [with patch] Refactor the graph layout code, and add interface with graphviz for acyclic layout

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7004

 Original creator: nthiery